most aggressive dog breeds

 Basenji as the most aggressive dog breeds

-Sometimes it's difficult to believe how certain canines that look small and cute can be put on the list of most aggressive dogs, but it all comes down to breeding history and genes.
+Sometimes, it's difficult to believe that certain canines that look small and cute can be among the most aggressive dogs, but it all comes down to breeding history and genes.

 Originating from Central Africa, the Basenji is a sight hound.

-The Basenji is one of the least trainable dogs that there is.
+The Basenji is one of the least trainable dogs.
 They are reserved and aloof towards strangers and tend to have only one master.

-If you think about adopting a Basenji dog, it's best you speak with an experience dog trainer who's dealt with them before.
+If you consider adopting a Basenji dog, it's best to speak with an experienced dog trainer who's trained them before.

 8. Saint Bernard

-For centuries this breed was used for rescuing people caught in avalanches.
-Known as one of the best rescue breeds ever, these dogs are used for working and thrive when used for a purpose.
+For centuries, this breed was used to rescue people caught in avalanches.
+These dogs thrive when used for a purpose.

 9. American Bulldog

-American Bulldog as the most aggressive dog breedsThe American Bulldog is a very heavy set dog that is actually very friendly and loyal.
+American Bulldog as the most aggressive dog breedsThe American Bulldog is a very heavy-set dog that is friendly and loyal.

-That said, American Bulldogs have a tendency to be overconfident and very stubborn, which makes them difficult to train and handle.
+That said, American Bulldogs tend to be overconfident and stubborn, which makes them difficult to train and handle.

-They can be great house family dogs with the proper training, but without it they could be one of the most aggressive dog breeds.
+With the proper training, they can be great house family dogs, but without it, they could be one of the most aggressive dog breeds.

 10. Akita Inu

-Akita Inu as the most aggressive dog breedsThe spitz breed from Japan is a gorgeous medium sized dog.
-There are two variations of this breed: the Akita Inu from Japan and the Akita from America.
+Akita Inu as the most aggressive dog breedsThis spitz breed from Japan is a gorgeous medium-sized dog.
+They have two variations: the Akita Inu from Japan and the Akita from America.

-Both of these dog breeds are strong and dominant types of animals with high prey drive.
+Both dog breeds are strong and dominant types of animals with high prey drive.

-They are extremely affectionate towards their family, but standoffish and territorial when it comes to strangers, and will often be extremely aggressive.
+They are extremely affectionate towards their family but standoffish and territorial toward strangers, and will often be extremely aggressive.

 11. Chow Chow

-Chow Chow as the most aggressive dog breedsDistant and fiercely independent, The Chow Chow breed needs a lot of attention as well as proper and regular training.
+Chow Chow as the most aggressive dog breedsDistant and fiercely independent, the Chow Chow breed needs attention and proper and regular training.

 They are known as one of the most aggressive dog breeds, which means recorded bites for this breed are higher than many others.

-Chow Chows also require plenty of exercise or they can become unpredictable, aggressive and dangerous.
+Chow Chows also require plenty of exercise or can become unpredictable, aggressive, and dangerous.

 12. Doberman Pinscher